voila-dashboards/voila/packages/jupyterlab-voila/README.md

 # @jupyter-voila/jupyterlab-preview

-A JupyterLab preview extension for Voila.
+A JupyterLab preview extension for Voilà.

 ## Prerequisites